civicrm/civicrm-buildkit-vagrant/README.md

 Once Vagrant and VirtualBox are installed, download or clone cividev and type `vagrant up` to automatically build a virtualized Ubuntu server on your computer containing everything needed to test or develop with any combination of CMS and CiviCRM versions.
 See our section on [The First Vagrant Up](#the-first-vagrant-up) for detailed instructions.

 Multiple projects can be developed at once in the same environment.
-Cividev is pre-configured with the following configurations:
+Cividev is pre-configured with the following CiviCRM configurations:

-* d7-master with Drupal 7 and the current developmment version of CiviCRM
+* __d7-master__ with Drupal 7 and the current development version of CiviCRM
-* d7-46 with Drupal 7 and CiviCRM 4.6 (LTS)
+* __d7-46__ with Drupal 7 and CiviCRM 4.6 (LTS)
-* wp-master and wp-46 with WordPress
+* __wp-master__ and __wp-46__ with WordPress
-* d8-master with Drupal 8
+* __d8-master__ with Drupal 8
-* b-master with Backdrop
+* __b-master__ with Backdrop

 Cividesk's `config`, `database`, `log` and `www` directories are shared with the virtualized server.

-These shared directories allow you to work, for example, in `cividevc/www/d7-master` in your local file system and have those changes immediately reflected in the virtualized server's file system and http://d7-master.dev/.
+These shared directories allow you to work, for example, in `cividev/www/d7-master` in your local file system and have those changes immediately reflected in the virtualized server's file system and http://d7-master.dev/.
 Likewise, if you `vagrant ssh` and make modifications to the files in `/srv/www/`, you'll immediately see those changes in your local file system.

 ### The First Vagrant Up